User Generated Content Examples, Tips, and Tactics for Social Media

 There are countless UGC creators out there that you can pay to create content for your brand.
 You can hire UGC creators directly or through an agency online to find people who specialize in creating photo and video around the type of product you sell.

 Note: While they both operate off the same basic principle of social proof, paid UGC and influencer marketing are very different.
-With influencer marketing, you’re paying for the social influence of an individual in an attempt to reach their audience, which is typically highly engaged and more likely to purchase from them.
-The influencer talks about your product on their own channels, disclosing it as a #Ad or #SponsoredContent.
+With influencer marketing, you’re paying for the social influence of an individual in an attempt to reach their target audience, which is typically highly engaged and more likely to purchase from them.
+The influencer talks about your product on their own social channels, disclosing it as a #Ad or #SponsoredContent.
 Depending on the number of followers and level of influence, the cost can range from $50 to millions of dollars for a single post.

 Paid UGC doesn’t work like that.
 The UGC creator doesn’t post to their own channel at all, because many UGC creators don’t have a very large following on their personal accounts.
 This is intentional.
 You’re not paying for their individual social influence.
 Instead, you’re purchasing the appearance of an organic review, product unboxing, or testimonial that you can publish on your branded channels.
 And because the barrier to entry is much lower to be a UGC creator, so is the price point to purchase paid UGC.